-Housing Authority of the City of Hartford serves Hartford.
+Housing Authority of the City of Hartford offers Public Housing and Section 8 Housing rental assistance in Hartford.

 |Studio and 1-Bedroom Senior Public Housing||Open Until Further Notice|